js0823/DeliveryNotifier/README.md

 I wrote this for myself as I became frustrated with Amazon not having enough time slots to deliver my groceries due to the coronavirus crisis in New York.

 Please note while it works on my testing environments, I haven't tested anywhere else.
-I recommend trying the release version first.
+I recommend trying the release version first if you aren't familiar with running Python scripts.

 # Current Progress

-- Now works on Windows and Mac.
+- Now works on Windows, Mac, and Linux
 - Chrome is the only browser that works for now.
 - Amazon Fresh and WholeFoods should both work up to navigating to delivery page.
-- Sound is very simple, and it will play it for 1000 times for now when delivery is available.
+- Sound is very simple, and it will play it for 100 times for now when delivery is available.
 Texting would be better but it costs from what I've googled so far.
 - Delivery notification is now tested.
 The program should now navigate from the homepage to the delivery page, and keep checking if delivery date is available, and alert when it is.
 - Created first pre-release to the public.